aluxnimm/outlookcaldavsynchronizer/README.md

 	- **Chunk size** perform CalDAV/CardDAV sync in chunks with configurable chunk size to avoid OutOfMemoryEceptions, disabled by default and should only be enabled for huge resources and low memory.
 	- **Use time range filter** and
 	- **Synchronization timespan past (days)** and
 	- **Synchronization timespan future (days)** For performance reasons it is useful to sync only a given timespan of a big calendar, especially past events are normally not necessary to sync after a given timespan.
+But be aware that Outlook and Google and some other CalDAV servers calculate the intersection with the time-range differently for recurring events which can cause doubled or deleted events, so it is recommended to select a time-range which is larger than the largest interval of your recurring events (e.g. 1 year for birthdays).

 - **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
 - **Is active checkbox in the tree view** If deactivated, current profile is not synced anymore without the need to delete the profile.